sciai-lab/BranchedOT/README.md

 This numerical optimization routine is an effective algorithm to optimize the BP configuration for a given tree topology.
-It is applicable in two- and higher-dimensional Euclidean space for all tree topologies.
-It is the basis of all developed heuristics which address the the combinatorial of the BOT topology (see below). <br>
+It is applicable in two- and higher-dimensional Euclidean spaces for all tree topologies.
+It is the basis of the heuristic which addresses the combinatorics of the BOT topology (see below). <br>
 The respective code can be found [here](https://github.com/hci-unihd/BranchedOT/blob/main/src/iterative_geometry_solver.py).
 In `notebooks` please find the [runtime analysis](https://github.com/hci-unihd/BranchedOT/blob/main/notebooks/Experiment%20-%20Geometry%20optimization%20runtime.ipynb), and the [scaling analysis](https://github.com/hci-unihd/BranchedOT/blob/main/notebooks/Evaluation%20-%20Geometry%20optimization%20scaling.ipynb).